-- § a fixed fee, which fee will be prorated if the non-executive director does not attend all meetings where his or her presence is required; - § if applicable, a fee for chairing the audit committee or the remuneration and nomination committee; and - § a long-term variable incentive, in the form of stock options.
+§ a fixed fee, which fee will be prorated if the non-executive director does not attend all meetings where his or her presence is required;

+- § if applicable, a fee for chairing the audit committee, the research and development committee or the remuneration and nomination committee: - § a fixed fee for board committee membership; and - § a long-term variable incentive, in the form of stock options.

 Fixed fee.
-The board of directors has set the annual base remuneration for non-executive directors at €35,000, additional remuneration for the chairperson of the board of directors at €20,000, additional remuneration for the chairperson of the audit committee of the board of directors at €10,000 and additional remuneration for the chairperson of the remuneration and nomination committee of the board of directors at €8,000.
+The board of directors has set the annual base remuneration for non-executive directors at €35,000, additional remuneration for the chairperson of the board of directors at €30,000 (retroactively to January 1, 2017, an increase from €20,000), additional remuneration for the chairperson of the audit committee and the research and development committee of the board of directors at €15,000 (retroactively to January 1, 2017, an increase from €10,000) and additional remuneration for the chairperson of the remuneration and nomination committee of the board of directors at €10,000 (retroactively to January 1, 2017, an increase from €8,000).
+Board committee members, other than the chairman of the relevant committee, receive an annual retainer of €5,000 for the remuneration and nomination committee and a €7,500 retainer for the members of the audit committee and the research and development committee.